alecomunian/hiegeo/docs/index.rst

 `hiegeo` documentation
 ==================================

-Welcome to the `hiegeo`'s documentation, a Python module to model geology taking into account for hierarchy and chronological order among the geological structures.
+Welcome to the `hiegeo`'s documentation, a Python module to demonstrate how to model geology taking into account for hierarchy and chronological order among the geological structures.

+This is the accompaining software of the manuscript "A new perspective to model subsurface stratigraphy in alluvial hydrogeological basins, introducing geological hierarchy and relative chronology", by C.Zuffetti, A.Comunian, R.Bersezion and P.Renard.
+Submitted to Computers and Geosciences.

 ..
 Contents: